BertrandWen/bertrandwen.github.io/docs/README.md

   **1. A steganography scheme based on adversarial examples (master thesis)**

+In this work, we propose a friendly application constructed by adversarial examples: a steganography scheme based on adversarial examples.
-  In this work, we regard the adversarial nature of the adversarial examples itself as information, which can be decoded by the specific model only.
+In this scheme, we regard the adversarial nature of the adversarial examples itself as information, which can be decoded by the specific model only.

   [[demo](https://youtu.be/tQftH1gJRzA)]